 Create Membership Programs

 Like the old saying goes: membership has its privileges.
 For a typical member program, customers are charged one flat, annual fee.
 Paying this membership fee gives them access to certain perks, such as free shipping on all or some items.
-You can customize these perks to be whatever you want them to!
+You can customize these perks to be whatever you want them to be!
 Repeat customers see membership privileges as a huge benefit, and those same privileges can incentivize new customers to sign up.
 Talk about double trouble!

 Here’s the thing: creating a membership program usually requires A LOT of resources to spring into action.
 Therefore, we recommend trying some of the other ideas we listed above before building a membership program from the ground up.